Cireo/sixen/PLAYER_RULES.md

 The game ends when:

+1. **No Stacks remain** on the board (all have been collected and no Face Cards remain to create new ones), **or**
-1. **The Number Deck runs out** (no more cards to draw), **or**
+2. **The Number Deck runs out** (no more cards to draw), **or**
-2. A player draws a Number card that cannot legally be played on any Stack,
+3. A player draws a Number card that cannot legally be played on any Stack,
    - The Face Deck is empty, **and**
-   - Play returns to that same player (they are still holding the unplayed card).
+   - Play returns to that same player (they are still holding the unplayed card), **or**
+4. **No possible moves remain**: All remaining Stacks are full (both sides at capacity) with sums greater than 10, and no Face Cards remain.
+Since the maximum card value is 10, no card can match these stacks.

 ### Scoring